asish012/csslp_preparation/Question Review/Remarks.md

 -- **Data owner**:  is usually a member of management, in charge of a specific business unit, and is ultimately responsible for the protection and use of a specific subset  of information.
 -- **Chief Risk Officer (CRO)**:  CRO's are accountable for enabling the business to balance risk and reward (opportunities).
 -- **Chief Information Officer**:  CIO's are responsible for the information technology and computer systems that support enterprise goals.
 The CIO reports to the chief executive officer (CEO), chief operations officer (COO), or chief financial officer (CFO).
--- **Designated Approving Authority**:
+-- **Designated Approving Authority**:  also known as the accreditor (স্বীকৃতি ).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzU3Nzg5MjUsMTkyNTI4MDMzMCwxNj
+eyJoaXN0b3J5IjpbMTE2MTEyNDEyMywxOTI1MjgwMzMwLDE2NT
-U1ODc4NzQzLC03ODI5OTUwMDcsMTYyMTU2ODMwMSwyMDIyMTM2
+U4Nzg3NDMsLTc4Mjk5NTAwNywxNjIxNTY4MzAxLDIwMjIxMzY4
-ODQ2LDM4MzIxNzI4OCw4Nzc3MTQwNzgsLTExNTcwNTMzNzksNz
+NDYsMzgzMjE3Mjg4LDg3NzcxNDA3OCwtMTE1NzA1MzM3OSw3Nz
-c0NDA2NzIyLC0yMDY0MTQ3ODQ2LDcyNDg3NDIxLDEzMjAyODI4
+Q0MDY3MjIsLTIwNjQxNDc4NDYsNzI0ODc0MjEsMTMyMDI4Mjgx
-MTMsMTQzNzU1OTUxNCwtODg2NzU4MzkzLDE1ODg0NTgzNzgsLT
+MywxNDM3NTU5NTE0LC04ODY3NTgzOTMsMTU4ODQ1ODM3OCwtMz
-M0OTgxODQzNywzOTA5ODE2MTVdfQ==
+Q5ODE4NDM3LDM5MDk4MTYxNV19
 -->